ianjohnson/jesterace/README.md

 2. Convert TZX to TAP file

 ```
-tzxtap -o FireOne.tap FireOne-091.tzx
+tzx2tap.py FireOne-091.tzx
 ```

+This produces two files: `FIRE.TAP` and `ONE.TAP` in a directory called `FIREONE-`.
+Copy the `FIREONE-` directory to your SD card, and follow the game's [loading instructions](https://www.jupiter-ace.co.uk/sw_nine_games_fire_one.html).

+## Using the Jester Ace with existing TAP Files

+You may have got Jupiter Ace compatible TAP files from an emulator.
+These files can be used with the Jester Ace providing they contain only one program.
+Use the `tapls.py` to ascertain the number of programs in your TAP file.
+If more than one program, then use the `tapsplit.py` utility to split the TAP file into its individual programs.
+TAP files will be generated for each program in the conglomerate TAP file.
+A TAP file's filename will be the first 8 uppercased characters of the filename stored in the TAP header block of each program.

+### TAP file spliting example

-3. Split the TAP file
+Spliting the Fire One TAP file:

 ```
 tapsplit.py FireOne.tap
 ```

-This produces two files: `FIRE.TAP` and `ONE.TAP`.
-Copy these files to your SD card, and follow the game's [loading instructions](https://www.jupiter-ace.co.uk/sw_nine_games_fire_one.html).
+This will generate two files: `FIRE.TAP` and `ONE.TAP`.
+These files can be copied to the SD card used with the Jester Ace.

 ## Using Jester Ace TAP files with Emulators